Lessons Learned: The Impact of New York's School Drinking Water Lead Testing Policies

 Health Implications: Linking Policy, Water Quality, and Student Health

-The health implications of New York’s lead in water testing policies are far-reaching.
-By improving water quality, these policies help to safeguard student health, preventing the potential cognitive and physical impacts associated with lead exposure.
+The health impacts of New York’s lead in water testing legislation extend far beyond its borders.
+With water purification, these regulations protect student health by preventing the cognitive and physical harms that lead exposure can bring.

 Comparative Analysis: New York vs. Other States